LeidenUniversityLibrary/digmanclass/_manuscripts/vcf-22.md

 ---

 This manuscript was completed by the scribe Peter Jünger on December 8th, 1586.
-We know this from the colophon on fol.
-152v where he wrote "*Laus deo Gloria* (Praise and Glory to God) *Anno Christi 1568 8 Decembris*."
+We know this from the colophon on fol. <span data-fol="152v" class="fref">152v</span> where he wrote "*Laus deo Gloria* (Praise and Glory to God) *Anno Christi 1568 8 Decembris*."
 Jünger used two kinds of script to copy the texts in the
 manuscript: Gothic cursive and Humanistic cursive.
-On fol.
-30v you can see the transition from Gothic to Humanistic.
+On fol. <span data-fol="30v" class="fref">30v</span> you can see the transition from Gothic to Humanistic.
 One of the texts in this manuscript is *Alchemia et remediorum liber* (The Book of Alchemy and Medicine).
 The manuscript also contains a text on wine, beer, and